uva-cs3140-sp23/uva-cs3140-sp23.github.io/syllabus.md

 Online Coursepack @ [https://sde-coursepack.github.io/](http://sde-course.com/)

-There is no official textbook for the course that you need to purchase.
-Prof. McBurney is writing an "online textbook" at the URL above, which will generally be written about ~2 weeks ahead of the course.
+There is no other textbook for the course that you need to purchase.

 If you would like to participate, you can clone the repository of the online textbook and submit pull requests: